-In this course you will discuss a range of analytical techniques that can be used to answer key policy questions.
+In this course we discuss a range of analytical techniques that can be used to answer key policy questions.
 You will learn how to measure the impact of policy and whether or not a particular policy improves individual lives.
 The focus of the course will be on the assumptions, purpose and limitations of the techniques, rather than formulae and equations.

 The aim of this course is to introduce and discuss a range of analytical techniques that can be used to answer key policy questions.
-The course will familiarise participants with techniques that help us target scarce resources, analyse the relationship between variables, use longitudinal data to understand change through time, and identify attitudes, abilities and biases.
-The focus of the course will be on the assumptions, purpose and limitations of the techniques, rather than formulae and equations.
+The course will familiarise you with techniques that help target scarce resources, analyse the relationship between variables, use longitudinal data to understand change through time, and identify attitudes, abilities and biases.

 The introductory course (Decision-making: using statistics) is not a formal pre-requisite to attend this course, but is recommended for those who have limited experience in quantitative analysis.